deepakcm34/Kubeadm-aws/README.md

   6: Adds key using the ssh public key which you update while initiating the init.sh script

   7: instance_type = t2.xlarge

+ The folder "instance-with-bootstrap-template" contains the terraform files to build 4 instances with above 7 changes and also it includes a template file which will automatically install all the 1-10 procedure mentioned in the "step1" in this md file.

+NB: You can either use "instance" folder to create the instances and  do the all steps manually, or you can use the "instance-with-bootstrap-template" to create the instances and skip the step1 of this page.
+If you are using the "instance-with-bootstrap-template", please read the README.md under "instance-with-bootstrap-template".

 ************************************************************************************************************